Chinatown food gems to curb your hunger pangs

 Check out our Ri Ri Hong Ma La Xiang Guo review!

 Address: 32 New Market Road, #01-152, People’s Park Food Centre, Singapore 050032

 9. China Street Rickshaw Noodles

 If you are ever on a tight budget, China Street Rickshaw Noodles is the place for you!
 With just $1 in your pocket, you can get yourself a bowl of noodles out of the variety they offer – la che mian, mee sua, economy noodles, and bee hoon.
 While the last three names are pretty direct, la che mian is actually a dish that comprises thick yellow noodles and a broth made up of ikan bilis, and topped with a dash of fried onions to enhance the dish’s flavour.

-Check out our full review of China Street Rickshaw Noodles!
+Check out our China Street Rickshaw Noodles review!